dennypenta/go-api-walkthrough/README.md

 - retreiving data from the database
 - mapping the database rows to the domain data models
-- handling data errors and present them as domain errors in a nutshell it must implement the interface the domain layer expects, not the other way around.
+- handling data errors and present them as domain errors in a nutshell it must implement the interface the domain layer expects, not the other way around, so it exposes the domain models and domain errors and should never return sql error, such error must be read as unexpeted behavriour, as a result http 500 code must be returned.

 In this implementation is used sqlx and squirrel. sqlx provides more flexibility working with sql rows.